Deployment

 3. 3

-Open the profile’s actions (⋮) menu, choose Deploy…, then select Download deployment package under Windows.
-You get a ZIP with the registry policy, the enrollment script (inputguard-enroll.ps1), and a README.
+Open the profile’s actions (⋮) menu, choose Deploy…, then select Download enrollment script under Windows.
+You get a direct script download such as inputguard-enroll-<profile>-windows.ps1.

 Install on a device